Pell Grant

 A Pell Grant is a subsidy the U.S. federal government provides for students who need it to pay for college.
-Federal Pell Grants are limited to students with financial need, who have not earned their first bachelor's degree, or who are enrolled in certain post-baccalaureate programs, through participating institutions.
-Originally known as a Basic Educational Opportunity Grant, it was renamed in 1980 in honor of Democratic U.S. Senator Claiborne Pell of Rhode Island.
+Federal Pell Grants are limited to students with exceptional financial need, who have not earned their first bachelor's degree, or who are enrolled in certain post-baccalaureate programs, through participating institutions.
+Originally known as a Basic Educational Opportunity Grant, it was renamed in 1980 in honor of Democratic U.S. Senator Claiborne Pell of Rhode Island to honor his central role in creating the program.
 A Pell Grant is generally considered the foundation of a student's financial aid package, to which other forms of aid are added.
 The Federal Pell Grant program is administered by the United States Department of Education, which determines the student's financial need and through it, the student's Pell eligibility.
 The U.S. Department of Education uses a standard formula to evaluate financial information reported on the Free Application for Federal Student Aid (FAFSA) for determining the student's Expected Family Contribution (EFC).

 Pell Grants were created by the Higher Education Act of 1965.
-These federal funded grants are not like loans, and need not be repaid.
+These federal funded grants are not loans, and need not be repaid.
 Students may use their grants at any one of approximately 5,400 participating postsecondary institutions.
 These federally funded grants help about 5.4 million full-time and part-time college and vocational school students nationally.
-As of the 2017–2018 academic year, three of the top ten colleges by total Pell Grant money awarded were for-profit colleges, the largest of which was the University of Phoenix.
+As of the 2017–2018 academic year, the top three funded universities by total grant money were CUNY ($638 million), SUNY ($323 million), and the University of Phoenix ($197 million); three of the top ten funded colleges were for-profit colleges.